naev/naev/dat/naevpedia/lore/factions/pirates.md

 They inhabit the pocket of space between [House Za'lek](lore/factions/zalek) and [House Dvaered](lore/factions/dvaered), where they make a fortune from specializing in stolen research equipment and oddities from the universe.
 They also tend to run protection rackets, which are often favoured over the whimsical [Dvaered](lore/factions/dvaered) Warlords and can provide more stability to the area.
+While the price of these protection contracts is quite high, wealthy citizens have found that they are well worth the money, as any failed protection contract is met with swift discipline for those who failed, making failure rates extremely low.
 <% end %>

 <% if fdreamerclan:known() then %>